 Making Veal Fricassee

+Veal fricassee is another classic dish for this type of preparation.
 The classic veal fricassee with peppers is made with cubes of veal shoulder meat that are salted and then very lightly and gently sautéed in butter and oil, but not enough to brown the meat.
+The key to a fricassee is to avoid browning the meat and maintain the white coloring.

-Steamed rice, buttered noodles, creamy mashed potatoes or steamed baby potatoes are all good accompaniments to chicken or veal fricassee, along with whole-grain bread.
+Steamed rice, buttered noodles, creamy mashed potatoes, pillowy gnocchi, or steamed baby potatoes are all good accompaniments to chicken or veal fricassee.

 Moving Beyond Chicken and Veal Fricassee